angacom expo

 Philosophical Approach

-The fundamental difference between DevOps and SRE lies in their philosophical approach.
-DevOps is primarily a cultural movement focused on breaking down barriers between development and operations teams.
-It emphasizes collaboration, communication, and shared responsibility across the entire software delivery lifecycle.
+One of the most important distinctions between DevOps and SRE is philosophical.
+DevOps is primarily a cultural movement to eliminate silo and throughput barriers between development teams and operations teams while fostering working collaboratively, communicating, and taking joint responsibility over the entire software delivery lifecycle.

 Team Structure